Permanent Residency (aka green card)

 - ISSS has exclusive authorization to file permanent residency petitions on behalf of Emory University.
 If an outside attorney is used without the prior knowledge and consent of ISSS, the petition will be withdrawn immediately, even if filing fees or attorney's fees have already been paid.

-- The hiring department (via email to the department contact listed on the request form) will receive invoices for fees and expenses, and should initiate all steps except for the adjustment of status, which is the scholar's responsibility.
+- The hiring department will be responsible to pay for associated fees and expenses, and should initiate all steps except for the adjustment of status, which is the scholar's responsibility.

 Applying for permanent residency won't affect an H-1B employee's ability to travel, apply for an H-1B visa stamp, and return to the US in H-1B status while their permanent residency application is pending.